TNTPro/ffmpeg-static-2020/README.md

-FFmpeg static build
+FFmpeg non-free static build
 ===================

-*STATUS*: community-supported
+*STATUS*: Working

-Three scripts to make a static build of ffmpeg with all the latest codecs (webm + h264).
+A script to make a static build of ffmpeg with all the latest codecs (webm + h264 + vp9 + hevc).
+Note: The was forked from zimbatm/ffmpeg-static and then I updated the build-ubuntu.sh & build-ubuntu.sh scripts to add a lot more fuctionality and the env.source file for a bit of restructuring.
+It aims to build as much as possible from source, so as to get the latest versions of libs etc. and will compile on clean install of ubuntu 16.04.
+I didn't touch any of the other stuff (Docker file etc.) as I know nothing of this stuff and do not have the time to or interest to learn.

+The following is from the original instructions, so they are somewhat correct.

 Just follow the instructions below.
 Once you have the build dependencies, run ./build.sh, wait and you should get the ffmpeg binary in target/bin